iltuoconsulenteit/DocCropper/README.md

    to cancel.
 You may add multiple signatures to any page before exporting the final PDF.
    Each new stamp is offset slightly so it doesn’t hide the previous one by default.
 2. **Remote Digital Signing** – Set `DOCROPPER_REMOTE_SIGN_CMD` to an external signing command (e.g. an Aruba Sign script).
 After creating the PDF, press **Remote Sign** to apply the digital signature to the entire document.
+3. **Touch Signature** – Press **Remote Sign** and DocCropper generates a one-time token and LAN link.
+Scan the QR code with your phone or tablet and sign on the provided page.
+The drawing is saved under `signatures/signature_<token>.png`.

+   - GET `/start-sign/` returns `{token, url, qr}` with a QR code for the LAN link
+   - Visit `/sign/<token>` to draw the signature
+   - POST `/submit-signature/<token>` with `{image: "data:image/png;base64,..."}` to save it

 Alternatively, you may set `DOCROPPER_SIGN_CERT` and `DOCROPPER_SIGN_PASSWORD` to automatically apply a local PKCS#12 certificate.

+When `DOCROPPER_TUNNEL=true` and `cloudflared` is installed, the start scripts launch a temporary Cloudflare Tunnel so the signing link works from outside your LAN.
+The public URL is written to the log.

 ### Pro OCR (coming soon)